vuesence/sliding-header/README.md

 </style>
 ```

-Two props - `treshold-hide` and `treshold-open` - define vertical scrolling treshold for hiding the first and opening the second headers.
+Two props - `threshold-hide` and `threshold-open` - define vertical scrolling thresholds for hiding the first and opening the second headers.

 It is possible to use just one header - either the first or the second.
 Just omit one of the templates

+You can play with `transition`, `opacity` and other CSS properties to adjust the animation to your needs

 ## Demo